Remirax/Remirax/README.md

 > *"Code is poetry written in logic, and I'm here to craft digital symphonies!"*

 🔥 **Passionate Developer** diving deep into the world of programming
-🎓 **Information Technology and Systems Management Student** at FH Salzburg
-🌟 **Always Learning** new technologies and pushing boundaries
+🎓 **Information Technology and Systems Management Student** @ an Austrian University of Applied Sciences 🌟 **Always Learning** new technologies and pushing boundaries
 ⚡ **Fun Fact:** I believe every bug is just a feature waiting to be discovered!